Daniel-Cortez/pawn-3.2-plus/readme.md

 ```
 </li>
 </ul>
-There are also fixes for already existing functions such as:
+There are also fixes for already existing native functions:
 <ul>
 <li>valstr
 <br/>Fixed hangup on large numbers.